On the domain interval \((4, 6)\).

 \(\blacktriangleright \) Horizontal Tangent Lines

-An extreme value can occur where a tangent line is horizontal, or has a \(0\) slope.
+A highest or lowest point on a graph can occur where a tangent line is horizontal,

-These would correspond to tops of hills and bottoms of valleys in the graph.
+or has a \(0\) slope.
+These would correspond to tops of hills and bottoms of

 \(\blacktriangleright \) Endpoints

-Extreme values can happen at the endpoints.
+Extreme values can happen at the endpoints of domain intervals.
+If the endpoint does

 Peek Ahead: A graph can have a tangent line at an endpoint on a graph.
 However,